ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ```

 ## 1. Creating a virtual environment
-We will create a virtual environment tailored for this project.
+We will create a virtual environment tailored to this project.
 We'll be using Python 3.9.0, which we will need to [download](https://www.python.org/downloads/release/python-390/) if we haven't already.

 We will then create our environment using the installed Python version.
 This environment will be located inside our project folder, `sentiment-analysis-with-python`: